-An alternative option in these cases are vacuum pull belts.
-They perform the same function as friction pull belts, but do so with vacuum suction instead of friction, thus negating the effects of dust on the pull belt system.
-Vacuum pull belts do cost more, but need replacing much less often than friction pull belts, especially in dusty environments.
+An alternative option for powder packaging machines is vacuum pull belts.
+They perform the same function as friction pull belts but do so with vacuum suction, thus negating the effects of dust on the pull belt system.
+Vacuum pull belts do cost more but need replacing much less often than friction pull belts, especially in dusty environments.

-While adding dust controlling measures to your packaging process will go a long way to combating the ills of particulates wreaking havoc on your system, following a proper preventive maintenance plan is the other important piece of the puzzle.
+While adding dust-controlling measures to your powder packaging process will go a long way to combating the ills of particulates wreaking havoc on your system, following a proper machine preventive maintenance schedule is the other important piece of the puzzle.

 Many preventive maintenance tasks include cleaning and inspecting of components for residue or dust.
-For a comprehensive 2-page document that details these tasks and their recommended intervals, download our new Packaging Equipment Preventive Maintenance Worksheet.
+For a comprehensive 2-page document that details these tasks and their recommended intervals, download our new Packaging machine Preventive Maintenance Worksheet: